When Heatwaves Hit: How climate change is reshaping Student Accommodation in the UK

 But there’s another side to the story

-New investment in the PBSA sector is already reshaping how student housing is designed and built.
-Modern developments are created with sustainability, energy efficiency, and climate resilience in mind from the very beginning.
+New investment in the PBSA sector is reshaping how student housing is designed and built.
+Modern developments are created with sustainability, energy efficiency, and climate resilience in mind.

-• Better insulation and materials that prevent overheating as well as heat loss.
+• Better insulation to prevent overheating and heat loss.

-• Renewable energy integration, such as solar panels or heat pumps, to manage cooling sustainably.
+• Renewable energy integration such as solar panels or heat pumps.

-This new generation of PBSA shows a clear shift in priorities — from simply providing student housing to creating climate-ready living environments that protect comfort and wellbeing, even during extreme weather.
+This new generation of PBSA reflects a shift toward climate-ready living environments that protect comfort and wellbeing.

 The energy equation: cooling costs and sustainability